How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvcreate /dev/mapper/mapperdevicename

-Screenshot showing the code that creates a physical volume on the encrypted layer.
-The results are highlighted.
+Screenshot showing the code that creates a physical volume on the encrypted layer with the results highlighted.

 You see a warning about wiping the current ext4 fs signature.
 This warning is expected.
 Answer this question with y.